SasView/sasview/src/sas/qtgui/Calculators/media/sld_calculator_help.rst

     1%wtNaCl // 50%wtD2O // H2O

 **Volume Fraction** can be entered in the same way by substituting *%vol or vol%* for *%wt*.
 The density of each component must be specified using an @density notation, where density is in units of |g/cm^3|.
-The mass density field will be calculated from the molecular formula when all individual densities are provided.
-Providing all individual densities in the formula field will cause the density field to be greyed out and ignored.
+The mass density field will be calculated from the molecular formula when all individual densities are provided and the density field will  be greyed out and ignored.

     50%vol H2O@1 // D2O\@1.1